Flashing Frsky R9 Modules

 Here is a quick 2 minute demo if you would rather watch a video than read the steps:

-With the previous step (Preparing your Radio) done, you should now readily flash your R9 Transmitter Module.
+With the previous step (Radio Preperation) done, you should now readily flash your R9 Transmitter Module.

 r9m_elrs_bl.frk onto the SD card of your radio, in the

 - Navigate in OpenTX to the TOOLS menu (hold SYS button)